Call 877-995-5247 to be connected with a trained, confidential

 - Your nearest Sexual Assault Response Coordinator (SARC)/Sexual Assault Prevention and Response Victim Advocate (SAPR VA)

 - Your nearest civilian sexual assault service provider

 - Military OneSource

-The Safe Helpline staff can answer your questions to help you decide if any of these options are right for you.
-We will never transfer you unless you ask us to do so.
-We can also provide you with phone numbers to contact your installation or base SARC/VA, legal, medical, and spiritual resources.
-For more information on what these resources are visit the Responder FAQs page.
+Safe Helpline staff can answer questions to help you decide if any of these options are right for you.
+We will never transfer you unless you make a request.
+We can also provide you with phone numbers to contact your local military and civilian resources.
+Learn more about what local resources are available here.
+Anyone affected by sexual assault whether, it happened to you or someone you care about, can find support and information by talking with a trained Safe Helpline staff member.
+You can also visit chat.safehelpline.org to receive support via a confidential online chat, or click here to learn more about Safe Helpline’s other services.

 It can be difficult to talk about what happened.
 You can take comfort in knowing that Safe Helpline staff members are trained to meet the unique needs of survivors within the DoD community.
 Staff come from diverse backgrounds with different experiences but they all share a passion to help this community.
 Safe Helpline provides inclusive, culturally-relevant services using a survivor-centered and survivor-led approach.
 This means that the survivor is in control of the direction of the conversation and learning about any additional resources they would like to pursue.
 Not every survivor comes to the Safe Helpline looking to connect with additional resources, and that’s okay